-The goal for many people that I work with is to ‘get rid’ of all thoughts relating to HOCD.
+The goal for many people I work with is to get rid of all thoughts relating to HOCD.
 The problem is, the more you try to stop HOCD thoughts, the harder it is for you to get better.

-Don’t panic though, this does not mean to say that you cannot recover, as there are effective treatments available.
+Don’t panic, though; this does not mean that you cannot recover, as effective treatments are available.

 Why wanting to stop HOCD thoughts is not the best solution

 Stop reading this for a minute and sit back and have a look at your thoughts.
 I did this just now, and probably because it was a forced situation, i.e. I made myself do it, I found that I didn’t even have complete sentences.
 I was aware of

 - I wonder……… and then the sentence didn’t complete